vigneshgarrapally/data-science-projects/2. Naïve Bayes Classifier for Text Classification/Naïve Bayes Classifier for Text Classification.md

 ## Challenges Encountered and Resolutions:

-While solving the assignment, I encountered few challenges.
+While solving the project, I encountered few challenges.
 Below are challenges and how I resolved them.

 1. The biggest challenge I encountered is to formulate the algorithm without any libraries efficiently.